 (i) Fault tolerant design of WIS 2.0 components and applications to deliver high quality of service even where underlying infrastructure cannot guarantee a level of service.

-4.1.9 Implementation of this strategy must be based on the most cost effective way for shared components to be provided, comparing the benefits of managed cloud services that are operated on behalf of the WMO community with a federated solution that takes advantage of the competencies and strengths of organizations within the community.
+4.1.9 Implementation of this strategy must be based on the most cost effective way for shared components to be provided, comparing the benefits of managed cloud computing services that are operated on behalf of the WMO community with a federated solution that takes advantage of the competencies and strengths of organizations within the community.

 4.2 Governance